simplexity-lab/SAFEVAR/README.md

 - We proposed SAFEVAR to generate variations to vehicle characteristics that threaten the safety of the ADS (not the Automatic Emergency Brake operation);
 - We designed more realistic driving scenarios (e.g., pedestrians crossing the road);
 - With the CARLA simulator, we conducted experiments considering two different weather conditions;
-- To more comprehensively evaluate SAFEVAR, we introduced more safety metrics in addition to the safety metric safetyDegree that we use to drive the search (i.e., Time Exposed Time-to-collision (TET), Time Integrated Time-to-collision (TIT), and average deceleration (aveDece)).
+- To more comprehensively evaluate SAFEVAR, we introduced more safety metrics in addition to the safety metric safetyDegree that we use to drive the search (i.e., Time Exposed Time-to-collision (TET) and Time Integrated Time-to-collision (TIT)).

 ## **Prerequisite**
 - [CARLA 0.9.10](https://carla.readthedocs.io/en/0.9.10/)